 It will take quite a few sessions for your dog to get used to his toothbrush, toothpaste and whole process itself.
 During this time make sure that you remain patient and persist with the introductory process no matter how long it takes.
 You’ll be glad you did.

-Step 3: Brushing Your Dog’s Teeth For the First Time
+Step 3: First Time Brushing Your Dog’s Teeth

 Once your dog has become relatively comfortable with his toothbrush and toothpaste, it’s time to embark on your first proper tooth brushing session.
 Don’t go into this expecting to be able to clean every one of your dog’s teeth thoroughly just as you do it with your teeth.